seastar-consulting/checkers/docs/configuration.md

 2. **Meaningful Names**: Give your checks descriptive names that clearly indicate their purpose
 3. **Timeouts**: Set appropriate timeouts to avoid hanging
 4. **Error Messages**: Include helpful error messages to make troubleshooting easier
+5. **Output Format Selection**: Choose the appropriate output format based on your needs:
+   - Use `pretty` for interactive terminal usage
+   - Use `json` for integration with other tools or parsing
+   - Use `html` for creating shareable reports or documentation